pylattice/MitoTNT/docs/3_tracking.md

 - `max_gap_size`: the maximum number of frames for which gap closing is allowed.
 Default to 3.
 Value of 1 indicates no gap closing.

 - `memory_efficient_gap_closing`: if true use sliding block implementation of gap closing to prevent memory overflow.
-Default to true.
+Default to false.

 The final node trajectories are saved in `final_node_tracks.csv` file.
 Each row is one node at one time point.